 Loss of Trade Secrets

-A business’s intellectual property can also be a target.
-Cyber criminals can intercept private company data and attempt to sell it to competitors or other criminals, hold it for ransom or extortion, or even release sensitive trade secrets to the public.
+A business’ intellectual property can also be a target.
+Cybercriminals can intercept private company data and attempt to sell it to competitors or other criminals, hold it for ransom or extortion, or even release sensitive trade secrets to the public.

 Loss of Business Reputation and Credibility

-Often more damaging than the monetary loss of cyber crime is the loss of trust.
-A loss of customer information can leave customers questioning a business’s security practices, leading them elsewhere.
+Often more damaging than the monetary loss of cybercrime is the loss of trust.
+A loss of customer information can leave customers questioning a business’ security practices, leading them elsewhere.
 It can also leave other businesses wondering if they should reconsider working with compromised companies.

 If a business deals with information legally protected by privacy legislation, then a loss of customer information adds another layer of complexity involving regulatory noncompliance.
 Any business dealing with HIPAA, FERPA, FACTA, or other information security regulations regarding protected information should take extra security measures.

-How to Protect your Business From Cyber Attacks
+How to Help Protect Your Business From Cyber Attacks